 (E) To enable the consumer to prepare to attend training or employment on a daily basis, home modifications are limited to equipment and minimum modifications.

-(F) To enable a consumer to work at home, RSC may make additional essential modifications including equipment and access into a room of the home that is used to perform the work.
+(F) To enable a consumer to work at home, OOD may make additional essential modifications including equipment and access into a room of the home that is used to perform the work.